cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 By the end of this section, you will understand that:

-- Format significantly influences acquisition and access workflows.
+- Format influences acquisition and access workflows.
 - Electronic resources have necessitated more specialized roles within libraries.
 - Collection Development Policies (CDPs) are crucial for managing electronic resources effectively.
 - OER initiatives are growing, and libraries may need to decide how deeply to involve themselves in the acquisition and cataloging of these resources.

 ## Introduction

-Collection development and acquisitions have become significantly more complex with the rise of electronic resources.
+Collection development and acquisitions have become more complex with the rise of electronic resources.
 In contrast to the more linear acquisition processes of print resources, electronic resources require different contractual and technological considerations.
 Librarians now must navigate issues like differing licensing agreements and the complex technologies involved